arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 > If you’ve ever listened to the Oval Office tapes of Richard Nixon, you can hear the same sickness, and you wish someone could have sent him such a letter.
 It’s a harrowing insight into a man who has lost his grip not just on what he is legally allowed to do, on what his job was (to serve the people), but on reality itself.
 He vacillates wildly from supreme confidence to dread and fear.
 He talks over his subordinates and rejects information and feedback that challenges what he wants to believe.
 He lives in a bubble in which no one can say no — not even his conscience.

-Even talented, smart and brave people hurt themselves and the ones they love when they lost perspective of limits to their own power and reach.
+Even the talented, smart, and brave people hurt themselves and the ones they love, when they lose the perspective of _limits to their own power and reach_.

-> “He who indulges empty fears earns himself real fears,” wrote Seneca, who as a political adviser witnessed destructive paranoia at the highest levels.<br><br>The sad feedback loop is that the relentless “looking out for number one” can encourage other people to undermine and fight us.
+> “*He who indulges empty fears earns himself real fears*,” wrote Seneca, who as a political adviser witnessed destructive paranoia at the highest levels.<br><br>The sad feedback loop is that the relentless “looking out for number one” can encourage other people to undermine and fight us.
 They see that behavior for what it really is: a mask for weakness, insecurity, and instability.
 In its frenzy to protect itself, paranoia creates the persecution it seeks to avoid, making the owner a prisoner of its own delusions and chaos.

 ### Managing Yourself
-After Dwight D. Eisenhower got inaugurated, upon entering the White House, his chief usher handed him two envelopes with "Confidential and Secret".
+After Dwight D. Eisenhower got inaugurated, upon entering the White House, his chief usher handed him two envelopes with the labels "Confidential and Secret".
 The President told him "Never bring me a sealed envelope.
 That's what I have a staff for."

 It's not snobbish, coming from a military background, Eisenhower recognized a disfunctional organisation.

 > The public image of Eisenhower is of the man playing golf.
 In reality, he was not someone who ever slacked off, but the leisure time he did have was available because he ran a tight ship.
 He knew that urgent and important were not synonyms.
 His job was to set the priorities, to think big picture, and then trust the people beneath him to do the jobs they were hired for.

-While we're aspiring or small time, we can sometimes make up by hard work and some luck, but going up, that's not going to cut it.
-It's important to grow up organize yourself.
+While we're aspiring or small time, we can sometimes make up by hard work and some luck.
+Going up, however, that's not going to cut it.
+It's important to grow up to organize yourself.

-Contrasted is the story about DeLorean who quit GM where he felt like a misunderstood genius, proceeding to create a "completely different" company, ditching conventional wisdom and business practices.
-End result, instead of free-thinking high-tech sanctuary, was overbearingly political, dysfunctional and corrupt organization, ending up in fraud and losses of some $250 million.
+Contrasted to the efficiency which Eisenhower understood, is the story about DeLorean who quit GM where he felt like a _misunderstood genius_, and proceeded to create a "completely different" company, ditching conventional wisdom and business practices.
+The end result, instead of free-thinking high-tech sanctuary, was overbearingly political, dysfunctional and corrupt organization, ending up with the embarrasing fraud and losses of some $250 million.

-He worked probably more than Eisenhower but with very different results.
+He worked probably _more_ than Eisenhower but with _very different_ results.

 > Though probably not on purpose, DeLorean created a culture in which ego ran free.
 Convinced that continued success was simply his by right, he seemed to bristle at concepts like discipline, organization, or strategic planning.
 Employees were not given enough direction, and then at other times, overwhelmed with trivial instructions.
 DeLorean couldn’t delegate— except to lackeys whose blind loyalty was prized over competence or skill.
 On top of all this, he was often late or preoccupied.

-Since DeLorean couldn't manage himself, he couldn't manage others so he managed to fail, himself and his dream.
-In the end, we become the adult supervision we used to rebel against, but we often petulently think that, with us now in charge, things are going to be different.
+Since DeLorean couldn't manage himself, he couldn't manage others so _he managed to fail_, himself and his dream.
+In the end, _we become_ the adult supervision we used to rebel against, but we often petulently think that, with us now in charge, _things are going to be different_.

-The DeLorean had the vision and the knowledge to make his dream car a reality, and it could've worked if it wasn't for his disorganisation.
-He knew how to work, but he didn't know how to lead.
-As responsibilities change, it often happens that most time is spent making decisions instead of working.
-It means putting away some satisfying parts of our previous job and accepting that others might be more qualified or specialized for the work that needs to be done.
+The DeLorean had the *vision* and the *knowledge* to make his dream car a reality, and it could've worked if it wasn't for his *disorganisation*.
+He knew how to work, but he didn't know how to _lead_.
+As responsibilities change, it often happens that most time is spent _making decisions_ instead of working.

+It means _putting away_ some satisfying parts of our previous job and _accepting_ that others might be more qualified or specialized for the work that needs to be done.

 > Responsibility requires a readjustment and then _increased_ clarity and purpose.
 First, setting the top-level goals and priorities of the organization and your life.
 Then enforcing and observing them.
 To produce results and only results.
 > A fish stinks from the head, is the saying.
 Well, you're the head now.

 ### Beware The Disease Of Me
-Pat Riley (LA Lakers and Miami Heat coach and manager) says there's a trajectory great teams follow.
+Pat Riley (*L.A.
+Lakers* & *Miami Heat* coach and manager) says there's a trajectory which the great teams follow.
 Before they win, they're innocent.
 If they work well together towards the common goal, they enter the "Innocent Climb".

 After winning and attracting attention of the media, egos pop up.
 Players calculate their own importance, frustrations emerge, and often the "Disease of Me" follows.
 Like Shaq and Kobe not able to play together, Jordan punching several team members of _his own team_, Enron people plunging California into darkness for profit and so on.